tcltk/tk/doc/tko.n.md

 Database Name: **class**
 Database Class: **Class**

-> > Define class for use in getting values from option database.
+> Define class for use in getting values from option database.
 Can only be set on widget creation time.
 The option should be the first option in the option definition list because it is needed to get other option values from the option database.
 Only the **-screen** option can precede it.

 <a name="-screen"></a>
 Command-Line Name: **-screen**
 Database Name: **screen**
 Database Class: **Screen**

-> > Affect creation of underlying widget structure.
+> Affect creation of underlying widget structure.
 If given the created widget will be a toplevel widget.
 The option should be the very first option of an widget to be recognised.

 <a name="DESCRIPTION"></a>
 ## DESCRIPTION

-### Function **::tko**
+### Option definitionlist

-**::tko initfrom** *?tkoclass?*

-This function will provide the necessary initialization of an oo class as tko widget.
-The argument *tkoclass* should be an **tko** widget class.
-If the *tkoclass* is given then these class will be the superclass of the current widget and all options of *tkoclass* will be added to our new class.
-The function should be called only once inside the "oo::class create" script.

-**::tko initwrap** *widget readonlyoptionlist methodlist*

-This function will wrap an existing normal tk widget as an tko widget class.
-The argumen *widget* is the name of the normal tk widget.
-The argument *readonlyoptionlist* is a list of all readonly options of the given *widget*.
-THe argument *methodlist* is a list of methods to link to the wrapped *widget*.
-Additionally the oo **cget** and **configure** methods will be provided.
-The function should be called only once inside the "oo::class create" script.

-**::tko eventoption**

-This option will send an <<TkoEventChanged>> virtual event to all widgets.
-If a option value was set using the option database then the value of this option will updated with the current value of the option database.
-The option database can so be used as a style source.

-**::tko optiondef** *classname ?-option definitionlist? ..*

 In the *definitionlist* description below an entry with name *flags* can contain a combination of the following letters: